6 Best Nootropics For Athletic Performance (2026 Tested)

 The tradeoff is a capsule count of 6 per serving.
 If you're the kind of person who hates taking a handful of caps, that alone can be enough to skip it.

-If you’re already on coffee, energy drinks, or strong pre-workouts, adding Hunter Focus can push you into wired but inefficient territory.
+There's also a practical athlete issue: you have to manage your total stimulant load.
+If you're already on coffee, energy drinks, or strong pre-workouts, adding Hunter Focus can push you into wired but inefficient territory.
 And for skill sports, that can be worse than being slightly tired.

 You can read my Hunter Focus review for my experience taking this nootropic supplement.